Hello lovely readers, please meet life-changing Lazy Falafel. I repeat, life-changing.

 This falafel is delicious paired with a tahini, lemon and dill dressing (recipe below), which I was inspired to make after trying the lovely falafel wrap at Kaboola Kitchen in London, which was flavoured with dill.
 It was a combination I hadn’t really thought about before, but it was absolutely delicious!
 So I just had to re-create it at home.

-Add whatever other fillings you like – I went for generous handfuls of crips, peppery rocket, but other delicious fillings would be lettuce leaves, watercress, shredded cabbage, hummus, roasted veggies…the list goes on.
+Add whatever other fillings you like – delicious fillings include be lettuce leaves, rocket, watercress, shredded cabbage, radishes, sweet red peppers, hummus, roasted veggies…the list goes on.

 If you try out this recipe or anything else from my blog, I’d love for you to take a photo and tag it #rhiansrecipes on Instagram!
 It would really make my day to see what you come up with!